colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 There are two ways to run jobs on a cluster.
 One, usually done at the start, is to get an interactive/foreground session on a compute node.
 This will give you a command prompt on a compute node and let you run the commands of your choice there.

-If you want to experiment with some code and test it you should run it this way.

-** Don't run jobs on the login nodes **
+If you want to experiment with some code and test it you should run it this way. ** Don't run jobs on the login nodes ** -- the two 40-core login nodes are dedicated to letting users connect and compile their software; their resources are negligible compared to the 5,000 CPU cores on the compute nodes.

 To get an interactive session, you first need to issue a `salloc` command to reserve some resources.